lienoil/jquery-slugger/README.md

 or download or clone on [GitHub](https://github.com/lioneil/jquery-slugger).

 ### Usage
-Just add it to your project and identify the elements using `data-slugify`.
+Just add it to your project and identify the elements using `data-slugger`.

 1. Sample use case (basic):